SaiSanthosh1508/Lacmus-Small-object-detection/README.md

 ## Small Object Detection Using the Lacmus Drone Dataset(LADD)

 LADD is a dataset created by non-profit search and rescue volunteer organizations dedicated to finding missing persons (Owl, LisaAlert).
 The data is collected using drones and labeled with machine learning tools.
-The pictures were taken from a height of 40-50 meters, horizontally.
+The pictures were taken horizontally from a height of 40-50 meters.
 The pictures depict people in various poses.
 The dataset consists of 1365 images.
-LADD annotations are available in VOC - Xmax, Ymax Xmin, Ymin and YOLO - XYWH formats.
+LADD annotations are available in VOC—Xmax, Ymax Xmin, Ymin, and YOLO—XYWH formats.

 #### Dataset Features
 * Includes images of people